 I decided to ask some of my most trusted experts what they’d want their own children to have if they were no longer around.
 Here’s what they said.

-Karen Young – psychologist and founder of Hey Sigmund!
+Karen Young – child development expert and founder of Hey Sigmund!

 For sure, my answer on this would be ‘courage’.
 If I wasn’t around, the essence of me hopefully would be in their values, their internal compass, and that voice inside them that tells them what feels right, what doesn’t, what’s important, and what isn’t.